 Houston criminal lawyer Brett Podolsky has successfully defended a number of clients against charges of online solicitation and related offenses.
 Drawing from his experiences as a former state prosecutor and his 15 years as a board certified criminal attorney in the State of Texas, Brett Podolsky is ready to mount an aggressive defense on behalf of his clients against online solicitation and other related criminal charges.

-To begin you successful criminal defense, you should arrange for a free initial consultation by contacting Brett Podolsky at 713-227-0087.
+To begin your successful criminal defense, arrange for a free initial consultation by contacting Brett Podolsky at 713-227-0087.